CesiumGS/cesium-unity/README.md

 ## Adding Cesium for Unity to a New Project

 1. Cesium for Unity has only been tested with the Universal Render Pipeline (URP), so use that for best results.
 Others _may_ work.
-2. To install Cesium for Unity into your project, build Cesium for Unity (as above) and then copy or symlink the Cesium for Unity `Assets` directory into your project's `Assets/CesiumForUnity` directory.
+2. To install Cesium for Unity into your project, clone the `cesium-unity` repo into your project's `Packages/com.cesium.unity` directory and build it as above.
 3. Change the Editor camera settings to accomodate globe-sized view distances.
 Disable "Dynamic Clipping" and set the near plane to 1 and the far plane to 1000000 (1 million).
 You may want to increase the maximum speed as well, to perhaps 200 or so.
     ![Camera Settings](Documentation~/images/CameraSettings.png)
 4. Set the near and far planes for any cameras in your level as well.